GoogleChrome/web-vitals/docs/upgrading-to-v5.md

 # Upgrading to v5

 This document lists the full set of changes between version 4 and version 5 that are relevant to anyone wanting to upgrade to the new version.
-These update documents groups changes into "breaking changes", "new features", and "deprecations" across both the "standard" and "attribution" builds (see [build options](/#build-options) for details).
+This document groups changes into "breaking changes", "new features", and "deprecations" across both the "standard" and "attribution" builds (see [build options](/#build-options) for details).

 ## ❌ Breaking changes